 Miss Phyllis Marshall (1889-1979): Although Phyllis Marshall sent a Somerset country dance ‘The Breast Knot’ (FT2864) to Cecil Sharp in May 1913, she is included in the Oxfordshire Directory because she was a student at Lady Margaret Hall, Oxford between 1909-12 and became involved with the local branch of the English Folk Dance Society when it commenced there in March 1912.
-She graduated in English and worked at the Bodleian Library till 1916.
-In 1914 Phyllis shared a house in Oxford (11 Woodstock Rd) with Daisy Daking and together they helped Janet Blunt of Adderbury collect several country dances as well as 3 morris dances from Fred Webb at Bloxham (vwml ref JHB/17B).
-See separate profiles.
+Sharp noted her address as 11 Woodstock Rd, Oxford - a house she shared with EFDS teacher Daisy Daking (see her profile).

 Phyllis Mary Marshall was born on 5/8/1889 at Witley, Surrey and was baptised by her own father Rev Edward Marshall on 8/9/1889.
 Her mother was Fanny Isobel (née Foster).
 Edward Marshall was vicar of Milford, just S of Godalming for the first 10 years of Phyllis’ life and she attended Godolphin’s School in Salisbury.
 She had an older brother Edward, who also went to Oxford University, became a tea plantation manager in Sri Lanka and died there in 1960.
 Her younger sister Gertrude moved near to Phyllis in later life.
 Neither married.